learn-academy-2021-delta/week-5-assessment-brandonho2000/interview-questions.md

 1. Are (most) Ruby methods accessors or mutators?

-  Your answer: we just reviewed in kahoot that most methods in ruby are accessors.
+  Your answer: we just reviewed in kahoot that most methods in ruby are accessors. anything that doesnt permenantly change the line line of code is a accessor like .replace.

   Researched answer:most methods in ruby are accessors but they can become permanent with the ! operator.